 In American Needle, Inc. v.
 National Football League, the U.S. Supreme Court held that the National Football League was subject to suit under the Sherman Antitrust Act regarding its practices in licensing team trademarks to merchandisers.
 Between 1963 and 2000, the IP licensing entity set up by the league, NFL Properties, had “granted nonexclusive licenses to a number of vendors,” including American Needle, “permitting them to manufacture and sell apparel bearing team insignias.”
-In 2000, however, an exclusive license was granted to Reebok.
-American Needle, having lost out on the deal, responded with an antitrust suit in the Northern District of… More
+In 2000,… More

 Monthly Archives: July 2010